Nevada National Guard: History

-After Comstock Boom
+1880s to World War II

-From 1880 to 1900, the Comstock mines dried up and the Silver State’s population plummeted.
+From 1880 to 1900, the Comstock mines dried up and the Silver State's population plummeted.
 During this time, the Nevada Guard struggled to meet national standards suggested by larger states.
-Still, in 1892, with fewer than 50,000 people living in the state — the smallest in the nation by population, but fifth largest in area — Nevada Guardsmen held their first summer encampment in Carson City.
+Still, in 1892, with fewer than 50,000 people living in the state — the smallest in the nation by population, but fifth largest in area — Nevada guardsmen held their first summer encampment in Carson City.
 Volunteer soldiers, many of them miners, came from as far away as Tuscarora in Elko County and Yerington in the Mason Valley.
 The encampment included rifle practice and a 3 a.m. “sham” attack.
-Nevada’s budget constraints only allowed guardsmen to receive $10 per encampment, compared to $33 per encampment for soldiers in New York.
+Nevada's budget constraints only allowed guardsmen to receive $10 per encampment, compared to $33 per encampment for soldiers in New York.
 In 1896, Carson City Guard, Company F, earned the national marksmanship championship with Springfield rifles, even though “companies in the eastern States have been prone to deny this” and “did not believe the published records of the Carson Company to be correct.”
 After President William McKinley called on the states during the Spanish-American War, nearly every Nevada Guard unit disbanded as military men left for war.

 In 1906, the final two units of infantry in the Nevada Guard disbanded after a federal inspector questioned their loyalty to the state.
 According to the federal officer from the Presidio in California: “The replies of both were that not a man could be relied upon to obey the order of the Governor, and I wish to add that in my opinion both captains and all company officers, as well as the enlisted men, would not only refuse to obey orders of the Governor, but would be arrayed on the other side [of labor violence].”

-The Nevada Guard’s disbandment occurred simultaneously with the rise of labor radicalism, especially in Goldfield, Nevada, the state’s population center at the time, which included the Industrial Workers of the World.
+The Nevada Guard's disbandment occurred simultaneously with the rise of labor radicalism, especially in Goldfield, Nevada, the state's population center at the time, which included the Industrial Workers of the World.
 Even after the fall of Goldfield in the 1910s, labor groups repeatedly blocked the reorganization of the National Guard at the state legislature.
 Efforts stalled during World War I as most able-bodied men entered conscription instead of the state Guard.

 In 1927, Nevada Governor Fred Balzar named Mineral County District Attorney Jay White state adjutant general, with the goal of reorganization.
 In 1928, the 40th Division established the 40th Military Police Company in Reno with 60 soldiers.
-White, who enthusiastically embraced his role as adjutant general, remained Nevada’s adjutant general even after Balzar’s death in 1934.
+White, who enthusiastically embraced his role as adjutant general, remained Nevada's adjutant general even after Balzar's death in 1934.
 He helped reorganize the Nevada National Guard again after the state force was federalized during World War II.
 During the war, the Nevada Guard deployed around the world and saw action in the Pacific Theater.